microsoft/vscode-wiki/How-to-Contribute.md

 > If you are on Windows or Linux 64 bit systems and would like to compile to 32 bit, you'll need to set the `npm_config_arch` environment variable to `ia32` before running `npm`.
 This will compile all native node modules for a 32 bit architecture.
 Similarly, when cross-compiling for ARM, set `npm_config_arch` to `arm`.

+> [!NOTE]
-> **Note:** For more information on how to install NPM modules globally on UNIX systems without resorting to `sudo`, refer to [this guide](http://www.johnpapa.net/how-to-use-npm-global-without-sudo-on-osx/).
+> For more information on how to install NPM modules globally on UNIX systems without resorting to `sudo`, refer to [this guide](http://www.johnpapa.net/how-to-use-npm-global-without-sudo-on-osx/).

+> [!WARNING]
 > If you have Visual Studio 2019 installed, you may face issues when using the default version of node-gyp.
 If you have Visual Studio 2019 installed, you may need to follow the solutions [here](https://github.com/nodejs/node-gyp/issues/1747).

 #### Missing spectre mitigated libraries on Windows